Production installation

 git clone https://github.com/armadaproject/armada.git --branch $ARMADA_VERSION

-You’ll need to provide custom config via the values file, below is a minimal template that you can fill in:
+You’ll need to provide custom config via the values file.
+Use the following example as a template you can fill in.

 ingressClass: "nginx"